Twins vs. Cardinals Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Joe Ryan (9-7) will take to the mound for the Twins and make his 22nd start of the season.
+- The Twins' Sonny Gray (4-4) will make his 22nd start of the season.

-- In 21 starts, Ryan has pitched through or past the fifth inning 17 times.
-He has a season average of 5.8 frames per outing.
+- Gray has seven starts in a row of five innings or more.

-- In 21 appearances this season, he has finished three without allowing an earned run.
+- In 21 appearances this season, he has finished four without allowing an earned run.

 |Opponent